jamie-chiu/old-blog/index.md

 2. Why, if depressed individuals are persistently pessimistic in their expectations, do they not experience / integrate prediction errors?
 3. What is the role of the psychotherapist and the therapist-patient relationship on how depressed patients might evaluate themselves and the world?

 Thank you for stopping by.
-I hope you will find something helpful for yourself here.
+I hope you will find something useful here.
 Feel free to reach out if you have questions, are asking the same questions, or have feedback and comments for me!